mi2ebi/notoize/README.md

 CJK is given a `Vec<(Serifness, CjkVariant)>`.
 The default `CjkVariant` is `Sc`; others are `Tc`, `Hk`, `Jp`, `Kr`.

 There are all-sans and all*-serif presets as `new_sans()` / `prefer_serif()`.

+The order these appear in the `Vec` does not affect the order they are in the return value.

 ## `FontStack`